Logo by Candy Cartier

 fiber animals, and

 Jan Winsor has a BS in Elementary Education with a minor in art.
-She worked in an elementary school for 13 years keeping art in the background as a hobby.
-It was at school that she met members of the Saco Valley Fiber Artists who introduced her to fiber arts.
-A lifelong animal enthusiast, fiber was a perfect medium.
+Jan worked in an elementary school for 13 years keeping art in the background as a hobby.
+There she met members of the Saco Valley Fiber Artists who introduced her to fiber arts.
+A lifelong animal enthusiast, fiber arts was a perfect medium.
 She was able to combine her love of art, teaching and animals all in one endeavor to make it her full time focus.
-She now has her own flock of sheep to provide wool for her fiber products and artwork.
-You can see some of her farm animals and fiber art pieces at www.FourWindsFarmMaine.com